Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 {% highlight python %}
 evenNumbers = [number for number in range(100) if number % 2 == 0]
 {% endhighlight %}
-So Python one-liners can bring around some form om simplicty in your code layout, but then again it can be a barrier to understanding your code as some one-liners can truely be a nested mess and it can bring down the overall readability of your code if to long and overly nested.
+So, Python one-liners can bring around some form om simplicity in your code layout, but then again it can be a barrier to understanding your code as some one-liners can truly be a nested mess and it can bring down the overall readability of your code if too long and overly nested.
 {% highlight python %}
 print('\n'.join("%i bytes = %i bits which has %i possible values." % (j, j*8, 256**j-1) for j in (1 << i for i in range(8))))
 {% endhighlight %}

-The following python concepts can be used to build powerful one liners:
+The following python concepts can be used to build powerful one liner:
 * [List Comprehensions](https://www.youtube.com/watch?v=P39Fqjqv5qY)
 * Lambda Functions / Anonymous Functions
 * Walrus Operator (3.8+)